gbengataylor/ocp-installs/README.md

 ansible-playbook -i $INVENTORY_HOSTS --private-key $AWS_PEM_FILE set-htpasswd-users.yaml
 ```

-This can also be run manually if you SSH to the master
+Alternative: This can also be run manually if you SSH to the master
 ```
 #modify accordingly
 export ADMIN_USER=admin